 Canadian Governors General have the privilege when they leave office of creating an institution which will bear their name ….
 At the end of my mandate, I decided that my contribution would be to establish a permanent international forum for young leaders.
 No such institution exists in the world and I strongly believe that the young leaders of the world have a pressing need to get involved in issues which confront their generation.

 Each year, up to 14 remarkable young leaders are invited to come to Montreal for the academic calendar year.
-They live together in a beautifully restored mansion, enjoy unlimited access to McGill University’s academic programs and other resources – including lectures, conferences and events suited to the advancement of their individual professional and intellectual goals – while benefiting from the communal life and multi-faceted exchanges with their fellow Scholars.
+They live together in a beautifully restored mansion, enjoy access to McGill University’s academic programs and other resources – including lectures, conferences and events suited to the advancement of their individual professional and intellectual goals – while benefiting from the communal life and multi-faceted exchanges with their fellow Scholars.

 The Sauvé experience, a period of personal and professional growth, is founded on: